brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ```

 ::: notes
-  - So let's opt in to the Platform by adding this example.yml file
+  - So let's opt in to the Platform by adding this example.yml file to our git
+  repository.
-  - We require a type and a name for the app, that's it.
+  - It requires a type and a name for the app, that's it.
   - When we commit this file, a simple jenkins build is configured, along with
   deployment of the artifact and a container to k8s.
   - Everything we don't see here is set by default.